20 Ways to Take Control of Your Finances

-Whether you're stuck in a cycle of debt, earn too little for your cost of living, or simply want to get a jump start on saving for a major financial goal, like buying a home or investing, these 20 things can help you improve your finances right now.
+Whether you're stuck in a cycle of debt, earn too little to maintain your desired standard of living, or simply want to get a jump start on saving for a major financial goal such as buying a home or investing, you may need help to get on track with your objectives.
+Follow these strategies for taking control of your finances right now.

-If you are struggling with handling your finances, then you likely need to start budgeting.
+If you are struggling to handle your finances, then you likely need to create a budget—a plan for how to spend your money each month that is based on how much you typically earn and spend.
 A budget is your best tool to change your financial future.

-An easy thing you can do to change your financial picture is to cut your monthly bills.
+One of the easiest things you can do to take control of your finances is to cut your monthly expenses.

-This can be done a few ways: lowering your utility costs, choose different providers for your insurance and other services, or buy your food at a discount at bulk stores.
+You can, for example, reduce electricity consumption to lower your utility costs, choose different providers for your home or life insurance, or buy your food at a discount at bulk stores.

-But you won't have to give up TV altogether.
-There are a number of alternatives that allow you to watch the shows you love without spending a ton each month to do it.
+You don't even have to give up TV altogether.
+"Cutting the cord," that is, eliminating costly cable services in favor of low-cost streaming services such as Netflix and Hulu, allows you to watch the shows you love without spending a ton each month.

 Stop Eating Out